ysbaddaden/minitest.cr/README.md

 Specs follow the same
 [design rationale](https://github.com/seattlerb/minitest/blob/master/design_rationale.rb)
-than the original Minitest: `describe` generates classes that inherit from Minitest::Spec, and `it` generates test methods.
+as the original Minitest: `describe` generates classes that inherit from Minitest::Spec, and `it` generates test methods.

 ```crystal